By Nicola Wright

 As the world becomes increasingly digitized and we take more of our everyday lives online, it’s not surprising that no and low-code development is gaining traction.
 These platforms are giving citizen developers the tools they need to build professional-grade apps, without the need for traditional development knowledge or skills.

-AWS is the latest cloud vendor to get in on the no-code game, with its new service Amazon Honeycode.
+Amazon Web Services (AWS) have been in the no-code game since 2020 with the introduction of Amazon Honeycode.
 Let’s take a look at what it is and what you can do with it.

 No-code development products are tools that enable users to create software such as desktop or mobile apps without writing any code.

-Using these tools, businesses can make apps without needing to hire developers—great news for small companies with limited budgets looking to harness the power of bespoke apps to transform their processes, or the way they deliver.
+Using these tools, businesses can make apps without needing to hire developers.
+This is great news for small companies with limited budgets looking to harness the power of bespoke apps to transform their processes, or the way they deliver.

 No-code app platforms use declarative programming, which tells a program what to do, rather than how to do it.
 It’s a more straightforward method of programming, ideal for creating fundamental business apps.
 No-code platforms let users skip code writing and build apps by dragging and dropping various parts together, via a simple interface.